meghadandapat/meghadandapat/README.md

 <h3>About Me</h3>

 <p>
 I am a third year Undergraduate studying Information technology.
 I enjoy web development and I'm passionate about building meaningful projects.
-Currently I am learning App development using React Native.
+I also have some experience with App development using React Native.
 When not on VSCode I like jamming to spotify playlists and binge watching tv shows.
 <p>
 <h3>Technologies I have worked with</h3>